Adityaravi8/ChoresTracker/README.md

 pip install -r requirements.txt

-Run Api by typing in the command below.
-Make sure you are in the backend directory:
+Change into the server directory and use the following command to run the api:

 python ChoresTracker.py

 Run Frontend:

-Change into frontend directory and use the command below to start frontend:
+Change into the client directory and use the command below to start the react app:

 npm start

 You will need to setup a mysql database and connect the API to the database.

-The backend contains a folder called sql that holds the code to create the database and the tables for the database that the application will be using.
+The sql folder contains the file to create the database called CreateDB and another file that creates the table used in this application called CreateTables.
+The ChoresTracker.py file contains the database configuration.
+Change the host,user,password to the host,user and password you created in your local drive.

-Create a Yaml file called dbConfig.yml with the following:

-mysql_host: "Insert Host for the server"
-mysql_user: "The user of the server"
-mysql_password: "Password you created when install MySQL"
-mysql_db: "The name of the database you created"